apres/apres.github.com/doc/widgets.md

 ```

 The `define()` function is provided by requirejs to define modules.
 All
-widgets are defined in modules so that's why we need it here.
-Our widget has
+widgets are defined in modules in this way.
+Our widget has no dependencies on
-no dependencies on other modules yet, so we can simply pass `define()` a
+other modules yet, so we can simply pass `define()` a callback function where
-callback function where the module contents reside.
-The callback function will
+the module contents reside.
+The callback function will be called when the
-be called when the module is loaded, what it returns is the module object.
+module is loaded, what it returns is the module object.
 That part comes next:

 ``` javascript
   return function(elem) {